Aargh! 5 tips to help kids deal with frustration

 Adopt a growth mindset: This is all about how we approach challenges and setbacks.
 That might mean instead of saying ‘I can’t do this’, they say, ‘this might take some time’.
 Visit the Big Life Journal for more on this.

 Practise mindfulness: Helping your kids to ground themselves in the present is a great technique.
-You can print off these Banjo mindfulness sheets (BANJO PRINTABLE LINK) and have them to hand- and why not take part in the activities yourself, too?
+You can print off Banjo’s mindfulness sheets and have them to hand- and why not take part in the activities yourself, too?